onmyway133/Recipes/README.md

 ### Project

-- Create new project, select both Unit Tests and UI Tests
+- Create new project, select both Unit Tests and UI Tests as we should write tests early.
 - Organising files

   - Source: contains source code files, splitted into features